Carrying a Message Further • Part 4: Investing in Minority Serving Institutions

 We Have Our Work Cut Out for Us

 So, that’s it.
 This chapter is about where the rubber meets the road.
 None of this is abstract.
 We’re doing real work here.
 And we’re having real conversations about things that matter.
-And those conversations have the potential to bring us closer to the vision of what I call responsible equity.
-Responsible equity is the commitment to invest in communities that have not yet been adequately invested in.
+And those conversations have the potential to bring us closer to the vision of what I call authentic inclusion.
+Originally, I used the term responsible equity for this vision.
+When we consider the financial sector, the word equity is about investment.
+And with that consideration in mind, I originally thought of responsible equity as the commitment to invest in communities that have not yet been adequately invested in.

-And, as we will see, we have our work cut out for us if we want the practice of responsible equity to catch hold with the general public.
+And, as we will see, we have our work cut out for us if we want the practice of authentic inclusion to catch hold with the general public.
 This will require us to examine the importance of centering the experiences of victims of oppression in our contemplation as people and in our policy-making as citizens as well as the ways in which our definition of victimization and oppression might help or hinder the conversations that are very much needed if we hope to build a better world.
-It is my sincere hope that we are able to center responsible equity over the more cynical approaches that foster conflict and mistrust between identity groups.
+It is my sincere hope that we are able to center authentic over the more cynical approaches that foster conflict and mistrust between identity groups.

 Even if we as individuals have adopted a secular worldview and way of life, it’s important to realize that in the end most people hold human lives as sacred.
 This understanding alongside the realization that none of us can escape our mortality and eventual death is one of the main universal threads that ties us all together.

-In the next two chapters we will explore two seemingly opposing paradigms as outlined in Erec Smith’s book “A Critique of Anti-racism in Rhetoric and Composition”.
+In the next several chapters we will explore two seemingly opposing paradigms as outlined in Erec Smith’s book “A Critique of Anti-racism in Rhetoric and Composition”.
 The Rightful King and the Sacred Victim.

 Ground Experience is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.